IPGP/rinexmod/README.md

 `32 - Station's country not retrevied, will not be properly renamed`

 When using --name option, that will rename file with rinex long name convention, it needs to retrieve the file's country.
-It tries to do so using an externa file of list of 9 char ids. the concerned rinex file's station seems to be absent from this station list file.
+It tries to do so using an external file of list of 9 char ids. the concerned rinex file's station seems to be absent from this station list file.

 `33 - File\'s station does not correspond to provided sitelog - use -f option to force`